Gloompowder/Gloompowder/README.md

 - PLSQL
 - Oracle

 I am a tech analyst at Infosys working on the CBRE account.
 I learned coding on my own and graduated from Flatiron School's fullstack web development program in 2020.
+I volunteer with some organizations to maintain their social media and build their followers.
-### My portfolio is still under construction but please take a look at [my current portfolio](https://willlin1996.wixsite.com/portfolio):eyes: in the meantime.
+### My portfolio is still under construction but please take a look at [my current portfolio](https://Gloompowder.github.io):eyes: in the meantime.

 ### Please don't hesitate to reach out to my :briefcase: [Linkedin Profile](https://www.linkedin.com/in/williamlincodeanddesign/) in the meantime!